 What makes this camping area so cool?
 This is the first campground in the Tennessee State Park system that was designed and built with all recycled or reutilized materials as well as lumber from felled trees inside the park.
 The campground was designed to be waste-free and self-sustaining with amenities such as composting areas for campfire and grill waste.
 The four sites are built from cedar posts salvaged from a winter storm.
 The sites are named for the trees located inside.
 A solar charging station (suitable for charging handheld devices) is in the works in the immediate future.

-In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
-Please refrain from bringing untreated wood into the park.
+To help protect our trees from invasive pests, ALL campfires must be made with heat-treated wood or downed wood collected inside the park, near the campsite.
+Certified heat-treated wood is available to purchase locally in the communities around the park.

 The Emerald Ash Borer and other invasive pests are a growing threat to the forests of Tennessee and the surrounding region.
-To learn more about the pests that threaten Tennessee and what you can do to help prevent the introduction and spread of invasive pests, visit www.protecttnforests.org.Reserve Now
+To learn more about the pests that threaten Tennessee and what you can do to help prevent the introduction and spread of invasive pests, visit DontMoveFirewood.org now!